OJB-Quantum/QC-Hardware-How-To/README.md

 Everything you need for quantum hardware engineering in the field.

 "In a sense, the physical realization of a quantum computer is an automated 'scatterometry' of quantum logic gates.
-Quantum hardware expertise emerges from the coupled practice of quantum optics, quantum metrology, quantum information, precision measurement, automation, RF/LASER electronics, analog electronics, and advanced manufacturing, with particular emphasis on nanotechnology, vacuum technology, cryogenics, and device-level quantum transport when the hardware platform requires it." - Onri Jay Benally
+Quantum hardware expertise emerges from the coupled practice of quantum optics, quantum metrology, quantum information, precision measurement, automation, RF/LASER electronics, analog electronics, and advanced manufacturing, with particular emphasis on nanotechnology, vacuum technology, cryogenics, and device-level quantum transport." - Onri Jay Benally

 Primary URL for the repository: [OJB-Quantum/QC-Hardware-How-To](https://github.com/OJB-Quantum/QC-Hardware-How-To)